 Guy Kawasaki, Portfolio Penguin, 2011

 How to be so likeable, trustworthy and visionary that people will want to embrace your goals.
-Lots of examples and aimed at people working with brands to engage consumers in the main, but plenty of tips you can translate to a project environment.
+Enchantment has lots of examples and aimed at people working with brands to engage consumers in the main, but plenty of tips you can translate to a project environment.
 An inspiring and enlightening read.

 Phil Simon, Wiley, 2015